neonll/ZPB30A1_Firmware/README.md

 * OVLD: The load can't maintain the set value.
 Usually this means that the source can't deliver enough current or the source's voltage is to low.
 * PWR: Power required to maintain the setpoint is greater than hardware's power limit.
 * TEMP: Temperature is to high.
 Check if the fan is working and the thermistor is connected.
-* SUPPL: 12V input voltage is too low.
+* SUP: 12V input voltage is too low.
 Connect better power supply.
 * INT: Internal error.
 Should not happen.
 Check the source code where this error is set and try to fix it.

 ## Specifications